-At the death of David Bright, a grandson of the elder Michael, in 1846, there was found with his effects by nis son and executor Francis Bright, a registry of the names and births of his several children, and the dates of the death and place of burial onlies of the death and place of burnar of his wife, together with the date of his own death.
-It is in the form of a column on the shaft of which the in-scriptions are written in German, the bottom of the column commencing with the name of Jacob, oldest son of the emigrant and continuing with the names of the other children in the or-der of birth-the top inscription recording the name of the youngest.
-This in . scription, as the others are similar, ex-uno disce omnes-is as follows: "In the year of our Lord Anno 1747, August 12, my daughter Christina was born."
-On the base of the monument is given the name of the elder Michael, his place the name of the ender Michael, as place of nativity, date of birth and year of -migration to America; also the names of bis father and his own marriage to Margareta Simone.
-We give the in-scription as it appears: "Michael Brecht, vater der obergemelten 10 kin-tion ut geberen in dem Valhe Christian der ist geboren in dem Vahr Christus 1706, dem 28 Tag Mai in der Kur-Pfals, in dem Marktilecken Schriessheim der Berg strausse, Sein Vater war Jo-hannes Brecht buirglicher Einwohner daselbst, ist von seiner Vaterland nach Pernsylvania gekommen dem-October, 1726.
-Hat hier verbeirath an Margareta in Yahr 1728.
-Hr Vater war Jacob S.-mone geboren Frantzos."
-On the right mone geboren 'Frantzos.''
-On the right of the base is written the date of the death (March 21, 178) of his wife Mar-gareta, and her burlal in the church-yard in the town of Heidelberg; while on the left of the base is given the date of the death of Michael Brecht (Sep-tember 12, 1794), and his burlal in the town of Reading.
-It is also written in Durille concerts his place of birth on town of Reading.
+At the death of David Bright, a grandson of the elder Michael, in 1846, there was found with his effects by his son and executor Francis Bright, a registry of the names and births of his several children, and the dates of the death and place of burial of his wife, together with the date of his own death.
+It is in the form of a column on the shaft of which the inscriptions are written in German, the bottom of the column commencing with the name of Jacob, oldest son of the emigrant and continuing with the names of the other children in the order of birth-the top inscription recording the name of the youngest.
+This inscription, as the others are similar, cx uno disce omnes-is as follows: "In the year of our Lord Anno 1747, August 12, my daughter Christina was born."
+On the base of the monument is given the name of the elder Michael, his place of nativity, date of birth and year of emigration to America; also the names of his father and his own marriage to Margareta Simone.
+We give the inscription as it appears: "Michael Brecht, vater der obergemeiten 10 kinder ist geboren in dem Yahr Christus 1706, dem 28 Tag Mai in der Kur-Pfals, in dem Marktflecken Schriessheim an der Berg strausse.
+Sein Vater war Johannes Brecht burglicher Einwohner daselbst, ist von seiner Vaterland nach Pennsylvania gekommen dem-October, 1726.
+Hat hier verheirath an Margareta im Yahr 1728.
+Ihr Vater war Jacob Simone geboren Frantzos."
+On the right of the base is written the date of the death (March 21, 1778) of his wife Margareta, and her burial in the churchyard in the town of Heidelberg; while on the left of the base is given the date of the death of Michael Brecht (September 12, 1794), and his burial in the town of Reading.
 It is also written in English, opposite his place of birth on the shaft, a statement that Michael Bright, Jr., died August 1, 1814.

 This monumental registry must have been made in the lifetime of Michael Brecht the elder and after the death of his wife in 1778, as the inscriptions in German are all in the same handwriting, except the one recording his own death in 1794, which was obviously written by a different person.
-At the time it was given to the writer in 189? by Francis Bright, the executor of David Bright, the paper was yellow with age, very much worn, and in pieces where

-1 1751 It was folded, doubless the result of frequent handling.
-It has since been supplied with a durable paper back and placed under a glass frame for future orcservation.
-The document is undoubt-edly genuine and trustworthy as to its contents, as on its face it bears strong evidence of its having been in the bos-session of the slder Michael In his life-time.
-It next came into the custody of his executor, Michael, Jr., and at his each was taken charge of by his son and executor David Bright, among whose papers it was discovered by his son Francis, who was also one of his executors. it was folded, doubtless the result of executors.
+At the time it was given to the writer in 1892 by Francis Bright, the executor of David Bright, the paper was yellow with age, very much worn, and in pieces where it was folded. doubtless the result of frequent handling.
+It has since been supplied with a durable paper back and placed under a glass frame for future preservation.
+The document is undoubt edly genuine and trustworthy as to its contents, as on its face it bears strong evidence of its having been in the pos-session of the elder Michael in his life-time.
+It next came into the custody of his executor, Michael, Jr., and at his death was taken charge of by his son and executor David Bright, among whose papers it was discovered by his son Francis, who was also one of his executors.

-But if anything were wanting to es-tablish the genuine character of the document in question, it will be found in the correspondence of its statements with the
+But if anything were wanting to establish the genuine character of the document in question, it will be found in the correspondence of its statements with the